Opnwall/Tailscale-for-IPFire/README.md

 ## Notes

 The add-on is tested on x86_64 / amd64.
 The installer detects the IPFire platform automatically and downloads the matching Tailscale static binary.
-You can still override the architecture with `sh install.sh arm64`, `sh install.sh arm`, or `sh install.sh 386`.

 The Web UI uses IPFire language packs and includes English, Simplified Chinese, and Traditional Chinese strings.